How to Use Games to Change Consumer Behaviour

 The first thing you need to identify is the specific behaviour you want to change.
 This behaviour will undoubtedly relate to your marketing goals, but you need to dig a bit deeper to identify the related consumer action.

-For example, if your main goal for the promotion is to drive a sales lift — what behaviour do you need to change to achieve that?
-Do you need customers to buy more frequently?
-Buy more?
-Try different products?
+For example, if your main goal for the promotion is to drive app adoption — what behaviour do you need to change to achieve that?
+Do you need customers to download your app?
+Use it more?
+Try different features?

 All of these are different behaviours, which require different strategies to change.